 By increasing the speed of scanning (up to video rates) new opportunities to visualise these dynamic processes are created.
 This technique is often referred to as High Speed Scanning or as High-Speed AFM (HS-AFM).

 The typical spatial and time resolutions of High-Speed AFM are in the order of nanometers and milliseconds.
 This makes structural and functional characterization of biological processes at the single-molecule level possible.

 HS-AFM enables for example the observation of the functioning of enzymes such as in the Myosin-ATP hydrolysis or the visualization of chromatic adaptations of photosynthetic membranes.
 It may even lead to a better understanding of the molecular processes that cause neurodegenerative diseases.

 For a long time High Speed Scanning was limited by two factors: the unavailability of commercial SPMs and AFMs that were able to scan at the required higher rates and the lack of dedicated scanning probes for use in such High-Speed AFM instrumentation.

 On the instrumentation side we have recently seen the first systems commercialized.

 At NanoWorld we want to contribute to promoting this exciting technique with our expertise in developing and manufacturing AFM probes.

-This website presents information about scanning probe solutions for High Speed Scanning ranging from already commercialized probes to Ultra-Short Cantilevers (USC) that are still under development (HSN, USC-SiN, USC-Si).
+This website presents information about scanning probe solutions for High Speed Scanning ranging from already commercialized probes (ArrowTM UHF and NanoWorld USC) to probes that are still under development (HSN, USC-SiN, USC-Si).
 You will also find an increasing number of High-Speed AFM images and videos generously provided by researchers worldwide as well as non-exhaustive lists of links and references dedicated to High-Speed AFM.